NiharJani2002/Two-Factor-Option-Pricing-Basket-and-Other-Multi-Asset-Options-in-C-/README.md

 To verify accuracy:
 - Increase `num_simulations` (e.g., from 10,000 to 1,000,000) and check if the price converges (changes less).
 - The confidence interval (`±` value) should shrink as the number of simulations increases, indicating a more precise estimate.

+P.S: This implementation is for educational and research purposes.
+Financial decisions should not be made solely based on this model without considering its limitations and consulting with qualified financial professionals.